-Edwin M. Good has been one of the Co-editors of the Diary Project from its inception.
+Edwin M. Good was one of the Co-editors of the Diary Project from its inception.
 His literal transcription of the Diary from William’s handwritten text to a typed format has been instrumental to the Project.
 He also indexed the Diary text, and worked with Hoover to compose and propose annotations and projects for annotations that were assigned to volunteer researchers.

 During the years from 1991 to 2001, when he lived in the Washington area, he attended all volunteer meetings, but his presence has been lessened by his moving in 2001 to Eugene, Oregon.